Five To Five win Let It Shine to land contract for Take That musical

 "It's only because I'm on telly that I'm not welling up.
 I'll go back to the dressing room and cry."

-Donald, who welcomed new son Dougie Bear this week, said of his son: "He's doing good, as you can tell by the bags under my eyes he's not sleeping much."
+Donald, who welcomed new son Dougie Bear this week, said: "He's doing good, as you can tell by the bags under my eyes he's not sleeping much."

 Comedian Peter Kay stood in for Williams on the judging panel, which also included Martin Kemp and Dannii Minogue, and dressed up as X Factor contestant Honey G, calling himself Honey P.